HJHPio/Open-Source-Software-Project-Template/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please email <!-- Fill: [security@hjhp.io](mailto:security@hjhp.io)--> with the details.
+If you discover a security vulnerability, please email <!-- Fill: [security@company.example](mailto:security@company.example)--> with the details.
 We appreciate your efforts to make our project secure.